nfriedly/nfriedly.com/src/documents/techblog/2015-01-18-samsung-tv-turn-on-soundbar.html.md

 </center>

 I used Ken Shirriff's awesome [Arduino IRemote library] and initially it had some conflicts.
-It seems that the Arduino IDE 1.5 beta includes a butchered copy of the library that can only relieve a single format and can't transmit anything, but they neglected to rename anything.
+It seems that the Arduino IDE 1.5 beta includes a butchered copy of the library that can only receive a single format and can't transmit anything, but they neglected to rename anything.
 You can delete the `examples/RobotIRemote` folder or just go back to the Arduino IDE 1.0.6.

 After getting that sorted, I loaded the IRecord example sketch onto my Arduino.
 I opened the Serial Monitor, pointed my sound bar remote at the IR Shield, and pressed power: